-Our body is drawn down by gravity and must resist this invisible force.
 To stand upright and walk requires a balance between stability and flexibility.
-The weight of our body presses down through the spine, into the sacrum, through the sacroilliac joints and down the legs.
-To maintain our upright posture while walking requires that the pain sensitive sacroilliac joints allow a small amount of movement.
+The weight of our body presses down through the spine, into the sacrum, through the sacroiliac joints, and down the legs.
+To maintain our upright posture while walking requires that the pain-sensitive sacroiliac joints allow a small amount of movement.
 As the sacrum nods forward it locks, becoming more stable and as the sacrum nods backward it allows more play.
 This locking and unlocking occur as we walk, move and bend.
-Restriction or excessive play in these important joints can give a deep local ache on the belt line either side of the spine, or opposite the joint over the hip.
+Restriction or excessive play in these important joints can give a deep local ache on the belt line on either side of the spine, or opposite the joint over the hip.

 Intervertebral Disc Pain: